alt

 However, most MEAs fall short in at least one of these aspects:

-• They’re limited regarding the number of electrodes that can be accessed simultaneously or the amount of information that can be extracted from a given sample.
+• They’re limited regarding the number of electrodes that can be accessed simultaneously.
+Or concerning the amount of information that can be extracted from a given sample.

-• They cannot achieve the desired resolution (cellular precision or higher) due to the limited pitch of the electrodes.
+• They cannot achieve the desired resolution (cellular precision or higher).
+This is due to the limited pitch of the electrodes.

-• They don’t support high-throughput measurements, which slows down research.
+• They don’t support high-throughput measurements.
+This slows down research.

-• They’re passive devices without built-in circuitry, requiring complex external equipment.
+• They’re passive devices without built-in circuitry.
+This requires complex external equipment.

-• They cannot accommodate extra sensing & imaging modalities to characterize complex cell behavior and interactions fully.
+• They cannot accommodate extra sensing & imaging modalities.
+These are needed to characterize complex cell behavior and interactions fully.

 Thankfully, CMOS technology's miniaturization and integration potential makes it possible to make up for many of these inadequacies.
-CMOS MEAs pack a massive number of electrodes on one chip, including signal processing, filtering and analog-to-digital conversion.
+CMOS MEAs pack a massive number of electrodes on one chip.
+That also includes signal processing, filtering and analog-to-digital conversion.

-The result is a complete and compact system that enables high-throughput cell interfacing with single-cell resolution and unprecedented signal quality.
+The result is a complete and compact system.
+It enables high-throughput cell interfacing with single-cell resolution and unprecedented signal quality.

 Accept marketing-cookies to view this content.